 Honda Amaze Review

-Honda Cars India launched the Amaze sedan on 11th April and since then they have managed to book 22000 sedans till date (4th May, 2013).
-It was the most anticipated compact sedan to be launched in 2013.
-It is available in both petrol and diesel.
+Honda Cars India launched the Amaze sedan on 11th April and since then they have managed to sell it in very good numbers.
+It was one of the most anticipated sedan in 2013.
+It is available in both diesel and petrol.
 As per the company claims, Honda Amaze diesel is the most fuel efficient sedan in its class with mileage of 25.8 kmpl!!
 This car will try to snatch the crown of India’s largest selling compact sedan from Maruti Suzuki Swift Dzire.
-Honda India has priced the Amaze very aggressively at INR 4.99 lakhs for the base model of petrol and INR 5.99 lakhs for the base model of diesel.
+Honda India has priced the Amaze very aggressively at INR 4.99 lakhs for the basic model of petrol and INR 5.99 lakhs for the basic model of diesel.
 Does it have the potential?